morkeltry/quick-db-connection/README.md

 Import the file into a SQL database, locally or wherever you use mySQL/ PostgreSQL.
 [This article](https://medium.com/@AviGoom/how-to-import-a-csv-file-into-a-mysql-database-ef8860878a68) has suggestions on how to do it in MySQL Workbench, phpMyAdmin or (recommended) from the mySQL command line.

+TLDR;
-TLDR; Modify this command to suit the import type of the file.
+Modify this command to suit the shape of the file we're importing.
 ```
+mysql>
-mysql> LOAD DATA LOCAL INFILE '/Users/miguelgomez/Desktop/mock_data.csv'
+LOAD DATA LOCAL INFILE '/Users/miguelgomez/Desktop/mock_data.csv'
 INTO TABLE users
 FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n'
 IGNORE 1 ROWS